-Since Origin 2017, the column formula box (the upper box) in Set Values has supported a simplified spreadsheet cell notation like is used in MS Excel and Google Sheets (e.g. "col(A)" is now simply "A" and
+Since Origin 2017, the column formula box (the upper box) in Set Values has supported a simplified spreadsheet cell notation like is used in MS Excel and Google Sheets.
+A cell is addressed using column Short Name + row index number (e.g. the first cell in column A -- formerly represented as "col(A)[1]" -- is now simply "A1").

-"col(A)[1]" is now simply "A1").
-When this spreadsheet cell notation is enabled (default), you will see an icon in the upper-left corner of the worksheet.
-This notation can only be used in defining the column formula.
+When this spreadsheet cell notation is enabled (default), you will see an icon in the upper-left corner of the workbook (applies to all sheets).
+Spreadsheet cell notation can only be used in defining the column formula.
 It cannot be used in the Before Formula Scripts panel of Set Values, nor can it be used in your LabTalk scripts.
-Note that the "old" column and cell notation will work in "spreadsheet" mode, so if you prefer to use the old notation, you may enter it as you always have.
+Note that the "old" column and cell notation will work in spreadsheet mode, so if you are an experienced user and you prefer to use the old notation, you may enter it as you always have.
+For an introduction to the spreadsheet cell notation syntax as well as a contrast with the "old" methods, see Column Formula Examples.